eight04/inline-js/README.md

 	$inline('path/to/file') // OK
 	```

-  Additional identifier is required if the content contains `$inline.skipEnd` as well.
+  Additional identifier is required if the content contains `$inline.skipEnd`.

   ```
   $inline.skipStart("skipThisSection")